Prequerying

 Hi!
 I have a project and it seems just like something you might like.
 It’s about… (brief description) and I’m all done with it.
 I’d love to submit.
 Are you accepting submissions?
 Should I go ahead and submit?

 This is a useless email and one I’m not fond of answering.
 If I wasn’t accepting submissions, my email address wouldn’t be plastered all over the Internet.
-And I can’t tell anything about the project until I read the writing, so I don’t know if I’ll like it or not just for a few lines of description.
+And I can’t tell anything about the project until I read the writing, so I don’t know if I’ll like it or not just from the few lines of description in your prequery.

-The Andrea Brown submission guidelines are quite easy to find online.
-We request the query letter and the first 10 pages of prose (or the full picture book manuscript) copied and pasted into the body of an email message.
-It’s very easy stuff.
+The submission guidelines are a no-brainer.
+I request the manuscript query letter and the first pages of prose (or the full picture book manuscript) copied and pasted into the body of an email message.
+The word “Query” must appear in the subject line.
+No snail mail or attachments.
+If you want to know how to pitch an idea, this is it: create a strong manuscript, and follow the submission guidelines.

-So if you’re on the fence about submitting, maybe go back and revise a few times.
-If you don’t know whether or not I’ll like something, you really can’t tell that for sure without showing me your submission.
+My tip for how to pitch an idea: just do it.
+If you’re on the fence about submitting, maybe go back and revise a few times.
+If you don’t know whether or not I’ll like something, you really can’t tell that for sure without showing me your submission — hence the uselessness of the prequery.

 All I’m ever going to say in response to a prequery is: “Sure, send it along and follow our submission guidelines!”
 So let’s cut out the needless back and forth.
 Submit away!